This is not two checkout pages. It is one door.

 How to Decide

-- You have a 5+ year time horizon and can stomach 40%+ drawdowns
+- You have a 5+ year horizon and can live with 40%+ drawdowns

-If you are the kind of investor who wants one focused stream of ideas and will ignore the rest, that is a valid approach.
-But most investors benefit from having options — even if they lean heavily toward one strategy.
+If you are the investor who wants one stream and will ignore the rest, that is honest.
+Most people benefit from having Stock Advisor’s official book next to the disruptors — even if they lean hard one way.

 The Bottom Line